 Senegal’s youth are ready for the opportunity to compete in today’s economy, but many of them lack the skills they need for success in the workforce.
 Many young people struggle to find jobs or remain underemployed for extended periods of time.

-The Projet de l’amélioration des performances de travail et d’entreprenariat (APTE-Senegal) targets technical and vocational education and training (TVET) schools and lower secondary schools in six regions to offer work readiness and entrepreneurship services for students as well as professional development for teachers and administrators.
+The Projet de l’amélioration des performances de travail et d’entreprenariat (APTE-Senegal) targets technical and vocational education and training (TVET) schools and lower secondary schools in seven regions to offer work readiness and entrepreneurship services for students as well as professional development for teachers and administrators.
 APTE partners closely with the central-level Ministry of Education and the Ministry of Technical and Vocational Education and Training to ensure quality programming and that activities are imbedded within the school system.

 APTE-Senegal focuses on improving young people’s workforce skills through the following activities:

 - Build capacity of key local partners—public, private and civil society institutions—to offer and support sustainable and market driven employability and school-to-work transition programming